n64decomp/perfect_dark/README.md

 ## Installation Requirements

+For Arch Linux:

-* make
+* Install these packages: `binutils fakeroot gcc make python vim`
-* mips build tools (Debian/Ubuntu: binutils-mips-linux-gnu, Arch: mips64-elf-binutils from AUR)
-* Python 3
+* Install from AUR: `mips64-elf-binutils`

+For Debian and Ubuntu:

+* Install these packages: `binutils-mips-linux-gnu make`

 ## ROM Versions